If you live in Nebraska, you know how pesky wasps can be. Wasps are some of the most common insects in the state and can be a real nuisance.

 Red paper wasps build open, umbrella-shaped nests in sheltered areas, such as eaves or under the eaves of homes.

-They can be beneficial because they feed on caterpillars, flies, and other insects that may be considered pests.
+They can be beneficial because they feed on caterpillars, flies, and other insects considered pests.

 Red paper wasps typically avoid humans and sting only when disturbed.
 If left undisturbed, they are harmless to humans.

-The nests of red paper wasps are made of gray-brown paperlike material from chewing pieces of wood and mixing them with their saliva.
+Red paper wasps’ nests are made of gray-brown paperlike material, which they obtain by chewing pieces of wood and mixing their saliva.

 The nests usually contain around 12 cells, and the female wasps lay their eggs in the cells.

-After the larvae hatch from the eggs, they are cared for by the male and female wasps until they emerge as adults.
+After the larvae hatch from the eggs, the male and female wasps care for them until they emerge as adults.

 Red paper wasps are solitary insects and do not live in colonies like other types of wasps in Nebraska.